Marcin-L-Szczepanski/test-blockchain-js/README.md

 Constructor for class Block receives properties:
 - index - where the blocks sits on the chain (optional)
 - timestamp - when the block was created
-- data - e.g. details for transactions (how much money was transfered, how was the sender and receiver)
+- data - e.g. details for transactions (how much money was transfered, who was the sender and receiver)
 - previous hash - string that contains the hash of the block before the current one.
 It ensures integrity of the blockchain (empty string by default)

 ```javascript